 Classroom to Food Market Pipeline (CFMP):

-The [Original] Classroom to Food Market Pipeline (CFMP) has students grow in class nutritious greens that are harvested monthly for a restaurant partner to serve to their customers.
+The original Classroom to Food Market Pipeline (CFMP) had students grow in class nutritious greens that were harvested monthly for a restaurant partner to serve to their customers.
 This was the combination of ReBuildUp’s Startup Program and CFPP.

-The Classroom To Food Pantry Pipeline (CFPP) is one of our Service Learning programs that connects classrooms with nearby food pantries.
+The Classroom To Food Pantry Pipeline (CFPP) was one of our Service Learning programs that connected classrooms with nearby food pantries.
 Learn More